aolkin/pylights/sphinx/entities/etcfiles.rst

       Use this method to load a :class:`Personality` from an ETC personality file. `fn` is the filename to load from, and `writeable` controls whether the filename will be remembered.

-      For a little more explanation, see :meth:`etcfiles.Readable.from_file`.
+      For a little more explanation, see :meth:`pylights.entities.etcfiles.Readable.from_file`.

    .. method:: write(fn=None)